Types of Namkeen: Complete Guide to Indian Savoury Snacks 2026

 Whether you enjoy spicy mixtures, flaky matris, crunchy murukulu, or dry fruit-rich namkeens, there is always something for every mood and every family gathering.

 If you are exploring Indian savoury snacks for the first time, this list is a great place to start.
+Browse the full range and order fresh namkeen from Dadu's.

 Frequently Asked Questions About Namkeen